greenelab/deep-review/all-sections.md

 ### What is deep learning?

+One version:
+`TODO: this section needs citations`

+Deep Learning is a collection of new techniques that together have recently demonstrated breakthrough gains over existing approaches in several fields.
+It is built on a very old idea, neural networks, that was first proposed in 1943 [@1HVDhhwpK] as a model for how biological brains process information.
+Since then, interest in neural networks a computational models has waxed and waned several times.
+This history is interesting in its own right [@1G5eCiq4d], but in recent years, with the advances of Deep Learning, attention has shifted back.

+Several important advances make the current surge of work done in this area possible.

+First, several easy to use software packages now enable a much broader range of scientists to build and train complicated models.
+In the past, neural networks required very specialized knowledge to  build and modify, including the ability to robustly code differentials of matrix  expressions.
+Errors here are often subtle and difficult to detect, so it could be  very difficult to tailor networks to specific problems without substantial experience and training.
+Now, however, with these new packages, even very complex neural networks  are automatically differentiated, and high level scripting instructions can transparently run very efficiently on GPUs.
+The technology has progressed to the point that even algorithms can be differentiated `TODO: cite neural stack and neural memory papers`.

+Second, key technical insight has been uncovered that guides the construction of much more complicated networks that previously possible.
+In the past, most neural networks  included just a single network.
+A network with an arbitrary number of hidden nodes, but  just a single layer, can learn arbitrarily complex functions.
+And networks with more than one hidden layer (deep networks), were hard to train.
+However, it turns out, deep networks can more efficiently represent many tasks when they are built to mirror the underlying structure of the data.
+Moreover, deep networks are more robust and trainable when employing several architectural innovations: weight replication, better behaved non-linearities like rectified-linear units, residual networks, and better weight initialization, and persistent memory. `TODO: excessive jargon` Likewise the central role of dimensionality reduction as a strength of neural networks was elucidated, and this has motivated designs built to capitalize on this strength `TODO: cite autoencoders and word2vec`.

+Third, several advances in training algorithms have enabled applications of neural networks in ways not obviously possible.
+The number of training strategies for deep learning is growing rapidly and a complete review is beyond our scope.
+But these algorithms can train networks in domains where earlier algorithms struggled.
+For example, newer optimizers can very efficiently learn using batched training, where only a portion of the data needs to be processed at a time.
+These optimizers more effectively optimize very large weight vectors where many weights are only rarely updated. `TODO: awkward phrasing` Noise contrastive error has proven particularly useful in modeling language.
+Reinforcement learning has enabled neural networks to learn how to play games like chess, GO, and poker.
+Curriculum learning enables networks to gradually build up expertise to solve particularly challenging algorithmic problems.
+Dropout nodes and layers make networks much more robust, even when the number of weights are dramatically increased. `TODO: jargon`

+Fourth, the convergence of these factors currently makes deep learning extremely adaptable, and capable  of addressing the nuanced differences of each domain to which it is applied.
+Many of the advances in deep learning were first developed for image analysis and text analysis, but the lessons and techniques learnt there enable the construction of very powerful models specifically suited to the challenges presented by  each unique domain.

+### Deep learning in scientific inquiry

+Given the intrinsic flexibility of deep learning, it is important to consider the specific values and goals that are particularly important in scientific inquiry.

+First, in scientific contexts understanding the patterns in the data may be just as important as fitting the data.
+For this reason, interpretability can be more important here than other domains.
+Scientific work often aims to understand the underlying principles behind the data we see, and architectures and techniques that expose the non-obvious patterns in the data are particularly important and very active area of research `TODO: cite examples from all sections`.

+Second, there are important and pressing questions about how to build networks that can efficiently represent  the underlying logic of the data.
+This concern of "representability" is important, because it gives insight into the structure of scientific data, and when understood can guide the design of more efficient and effective networks.
+For example, one particularly important study demonstrates that a simple neural network can very efficiently and accurately model (i.e. represent) a theoretically important quantum mechanical system [@BYO1aJEG].

+Third, science is full of domain expertise, where there are deep traditions of thought stretching back decades and even centuries.
+Deep learning will always be in dialogue with this expertise, to understand the key problems, encode the most salient prior knowledge, and understand how to judge success or failure.
+There is a great deal of excitement about deep learning, but in most scientific corners careful thought needs to be put into bringing deep learning alongside existing experts and efforts. `TODO: appropriate comparisons with state of the art`

+Fourth, data availability and complexity is unevenly distributed across science.
+Some areas of science like genomics and particle physics are swamped in petabytes and exobytes of high quality data. `TODO: not just amount of data` Others, like chemistry, are comparatively data poor with well developed domain specific and effective algorithms.
+These differences become consequential and define the most successful approaches.
+For example, the convergence of lower amounts of data and important nuances to the domain might favor lower parameter networks that incorporate domain specific knowledge and fuse data of multiple different types.
+This flexibility, remember, is one of the most striking strengths of neural networks.
+In the long run, which strategies will be the most effective is an open question, but in this time of creative experimentation optimism is justified.

+None of these concerns should dampen enthusiasm about deep learning.
+Rather, because the approaches offer such great flexibility, there is good reason to believe that carefully defined networks might enable important scientific advances.

+Another version:

 Deep learning is built on a biologically-inspired approach from machine learning termed neural networks.
 Each neuron in a computational neural network, termed a node, has inputs, an activation function, and outputs.
 Each value from the